Food loss and waste: On the environment

 According to United Nations, about a third of all human-caused greenhouse gas emissions is linked to food.
 Empirical evidence at the global level on the environmental footprints for major commodity groups suggests that, if the aim is to reduce land use, the primary focus should be on meat and animal products, which account for 60 percent of the land footprint associated with food loss and waste.
 If the aim is to target water scarcity, cereals and pulses make the largest contribution (more than 70 percent), followed by fruits and vegetables.
 In terms of greenhouse gas (GHG) emissions associated with food loss and waste, the biggest contribution is again from cereals and pulses (more than 60 percent), followed by roots, tubers and oil-bearing crops.
 However, the environmental footprint for different commodities also varies across regions and countries, due, among other things, to differences in crop yields and production techniques.
 According to the IPCC 6th Assessment Report, the reduction of food waste would be beneficial for improving availability of resources such as "water, land-use, energy consumption" and the overall reduction of greenhouse gas emissions into the atmosphere.

+On food insecurity

+According to the Universal Declaration of Human Rights, "everyone has the right to a standard of living adequate for the health and well-being of himself and of his family, including food".
+Food waste and loss remains in contrast to widespread global food insecurity.
+For example, food loss in Africa is estimated to be twice the amount of calories needed to address deficiencies, and the surplus of food consumed in the United States due to physiological overconsumption could meet the caloric needs of people facing hunger in Africa.

-Prevention and valorisation
+Prevention

 Limiting food wastage has seen the adoption of former World War I and World War II slogans by antiwaste groups such as WRAP.